 Universe: Adults, ages 18 and over, living in the contiguous United States.

 Data Types: survey data

 Data Collection Notes:

-(1) Data for Part 1 and Part 2 contain weight variables.
+Data for Part 1 and Part 2 contain weight variables.
 Users are encouraged to read the original documentation provided by the Principal Investigators for a complete description of the weights used in Part 1.
 This is located in the appendix of the codebook for Part 1.
 Users may obtain additional information about the weights used in Part 2 via the ESS Web site.
 Moreover, users may need to weight the data prior to analysis.
-(2) For additional information concerning the CID Data, please see the CID Web site.

 Sample: The study used a classic cluster sample design with an equal probability of selection method of sampling.
 Eligible respondents were household members, males or females, aged 18 years and older.
 Respondents were selected using the most recent birthday method.
 There was no substitution of respondents within households, and there was no substitution across households.
 The objective of this design was to provide an approximate self-weighting, or epsem, sample of households across the continental United States.
 The sample was designed specifically to represent the adult population residing in occupied residential housing units, and by definition excluded residents of institutions, group quarters, or those residing on military bases.
 Please see the codebook for Part 1 for additional information regarding the sampling design.

 Weight: Although the sample used in Part 1 was designed with an equal probability of selection method sampling, some variations exist (e.g., variations in primary stratum size) resulting in the need for some minor weighting adjustments to achieve equal representation across the sample.
 Complete weighting information for Part 1 is located in the appendix of the codebook for Part 1.
 Additional information about the weights used in Part 2 may be obtained via the ESS Web site.

 Mode of Data Collection: face-to-face interview